celery/django-celery/sources/cookbook/unit-testing.txt

 Testing with Django
 -------------------

-The problem that you'll first run in to when trying to write a test that runs a task is that Django's test runner doesn't use the same database that your celery daemon is using.
-If you're using the database backend, this means that your tombstones won't show up in your test database and you won't be able to check on your tasks to get the return value or check the status.
+The first problem you'll run in to when trying to write a test that runs a task is that Django's test runner doesn't use the same database as your celery daemon is using.
+If you're using the database backend, this means that your tombstones won't show up in your test database and you won't be able to get the return value or check the status of your tasks.

 There are two ways to get around this.
 You can either take advantage of ``CELERY_ALWAYS_EAGER = True`` to skip the daemon, or you can avoid testing